brandonthomas/fluentui-contrib/packages/token-analyzer-mcp/notes.md

 ### Organizational Questions

 - We've seen more editorial content but FLuent isn't really setup to be the central resource for that but it does need to be centralized somewhere.
 We should have a perspective.
 Should Fluent take this?
 If so, how would we resource this?

+- Create eval for component and then ask the AI to create tokens for that component.
+Does it create ones that fit the group or that work?
+- Are the groups easy to understand?
+- What is the purpose of a [insert group] group?